Adamskoullos/coin-hub/README.md

 ### Gray areas

-- How can user chart data be saved, what are trading view options and can we use a back end to reload user technical analylis
+- How can user chart data be saved